buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralElementsDomain/Types/IfcPileTypeEnum.md

 # IfcPileTypeEnum

-Enumeration defining the pile type.
+Enumeration defining the pile type.<!-- end of definition -->

 > HISTORY  New type in IFC2x2